apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 Use Cases and General Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ability to import Instances allows Cloud operators (both public and private) to onboard new tenants simply and quickly,
+The ability to import Instances allows Cloud operators to onboard new tenants simply and quickly,
-with the minimum amount disk IO.
-But also can be used in disaster recovery scenarios at remote sites (if storage is
+with the minimum amount of disk IO.
+It can also be used in disaster recovery scenarios at remote sites (if storage is
-replicated) and in the recreation of Instances which have been backed up (part of the code is indeed used in
-CloudStack's Backup and Recovery feature).
+replicated).

-The most complex part of importing Instances is the mapping of an unmanaged Instance's Networks to CloudStack Networks.
-As an operator
+The most complex part of importing Instances is the mapping of an unmanaged Instance's Networks (on the hypervisor level) to CloudStack Networks, as an operator
 could be importing tens or even hundreds of Instances.

-If the 'destination' Network VLAN(s) and the requested service offerings match the existing Instance, then the Instance can be
+If the 'destination' Network's VLAN(s) and the requested service offerings match the existing VLAN and the CPU/RAM profile of the Instance on the hypervisor level, then the Instance can be
-imported whilst it is running.
+imported while it is running.
 If the VLANs or service offerings do not match, then the Instance to be imported must be stopped.
-Once the Instance has been added to CloudStack, starting it through CloudStack will alter the Instances settings in line with
+Once the Instance has been added to CloudStack, starting it through CloudStack will alter the Instance's settings on the hypervisor in line with
-those set in the CloudStack DB.
+those set in the CloudStack DB (e.g. the Instance might be moved to a different Port Group on vSwitch/dvSwitch, with the corresponding VLAN)

 To import Instances, it is imagined that a Cloud Provider will:

 #.
-List all of the existing Networks which the Instances to be imported are on.
+List/get familiar all of the existing Networks on which the Instances to be imported are on.
 #.
-Create corresponding Networks in CloudStack
+Create corresponding Networks in CloudStack (with the same VLANs, as needed)
 #.
 Use the listUnmanagedInstances API to create a CSV of Instances to be imported.
 #.
-Where required, add metadata to the CSV such as the Account into which each Instance is to associated, the Network which each Instance is to be
+Where required, add metadata to the CSV such as the Account to which the imported Instance should belong, the Network to which each Instance should be
-   attached to, the Compute Offering required for each Instance, and the Disk Offering for each disk
+   attached to, the Compute Offering required for each Instance, and the Disk Offering for each disk.
 #.
 Create a script that will loop through the CSV, sending the importUnmanagedInstance API command with the corresponding
    parameters for each Instance being read from the CSV

+Using CSV is just an example that would help in the automation of bulk-importing multiple VMs, but it is not mandatory and operators might decide to do it differently.

 Listing unmanaged Instances
 ---------------------------